-According to report of Statista, packaged water business alone contribute to 18% sale of total beverage sales all over the globe followed by bulk water sale.
+According to the report of Statista, packaged water business alone contribute to 18% sale of total beverage sales all over the globe followed by bulk water sale.

-According to the International Bottled Water Association, bottled water is second only to carbonated soft drinks in commercial beverages sales in the United States.
+According to the International Bottled Water Association, bottled water is second only to carbonated soft drinks in commercial beverage sales in the United States.
 Total bottled water volume grew from 11.8 billion gallons in 2015 to 12.8 billion gallons in 2016, an increase of nearly 9% in the US alone, according to a study by Beverage Marketing Corporation.
-Asia Pacific has been the leading regional market for bottled water, with over 30% share of total consumption in 2014.
+The Asia Pacific has been the leading regional market for bottled water, with over 30% share of total consumption in 2014.
 Also, a study by Market Research has reported the global bottled water market to be valued at USD 17.0 billion in 2014 and is expected to reach approximately USD 280.0 billion by 2020, growing at a CAGR of around 8.5% between 2015 and 2020.
 Seeing the great growth potential for bottled water business, let us take a look into steps that are needed to start this business:

 1. Niche and Demographics

 Bottled water primarily includes drinking water either packaged in glass or in plastic bottles.
 Bottled water can be in either of the 2 forms: Carbonated and Non-Carbonated water.
-Another way of segmenting niche is by choosing the size and shaped of bottled water.
+Another way of segmenting a niche is by choosing the size and shape of bottled water.
 Moreover, this water can be of either of the following types:

 - Distilled water